johann017/API_Projects/README.md

   - #### Overview:
     - Analyze newsapi.org to get news headlines from popular news sites.
   - #### Details:
-    - API calls extract the news sites along with a brief desciption of the articles.
+    - API calls extract the top 10 news sites along with a brief desciption of the articles.

 - ### `DC_Metro_Path_API.py`
   - #### Overview:
     - Utilizes the DC Metro System's API to collect information about stations.
   - #### Details:
-    - API calls extract the news sites along with a brief desciption of the articles.
     - This program takes user input and checks to see if it follows proper case conventions through the use of regular expressions.
 It finds the path between two stations with at most one transfer.
 Since the fare changes based on peak hours, the program accounts for the current time in DC, regardless of where the user is, to calculate the precise fare for the trip and gives a rough estimate for the time taken.
 For a neater display, the terminal is cleared after execution and will leave only the vital information like lines to take, place to transfer, time taken, total cost, and stations list.